ivadomed/model-spinal-rootlets/postprocessing/dorsal_ventral/README.md

 - stability to orientation and small cord-mask perturbations;
 - proximal-seed coverage, fallback rate, and heuristic-score distribution;
 - synthetic bridges with a known expected partition.

+Always report the predicted dorsal fraction and compare stability to the trivial all-dorsal partition.
+An all-dorsal output has zero perturbation and session assignment changes, so repeatability alone cannot select a separator.

 Partial anatomical evidence: